appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/xcodebuild-for-devices.md

 :::caution

-Before running the script, some variables must be changed, and new variables must be added to the **custom script**.
+Before running the script, some variables must be changed, and new variables must be added to the **Custom Script**.

 :::